Link Search Menu Expand Document

 [Secondary]

-After the Primary Check is resolved, as long as it didn't fail and there's still a valid target, some Techniques have follow-up effects which require a Secondary Check.
-The Skill required for this is defined by the Trait it's acquired from – if the Trait lists multiple Skills, choose one of them when you first define the Technique, and if the Technique has multiple [Secondary] Traits, choose one skill to represent all Secondary effects.
+The required Skill is defined by your Traits – if a [Secondary] Trait lists multiple Skills, choose one of them when you first define the Technique, and if the Technique has multiple [Secondary] Traits, choose one skill to represent all Secondary effects.

 In any case, you only roll one Secondary Check for all relevant effects.
 If multiple targets would be affected, they all suffer the consequences of the same Secondary Check.